 1. The Definitions: What Are You Actually Buying?

-Expert Tip: Always ask the person on the phone: "Are you the company that will physically move my furniture, or will you hire someone else to do it?"
-If they hesitate, they are likely a broker.
+Expert Tip: Recommendation from the experts: "Are you the company that will physically move my furniture, or will you hire someone else to do it?" to every phone conversation.
+They are probably a broker if they are hesitant.

 What is a Moving Carrier?